rightjs/rightjs-docs/docs/en/docs/util/observer.md

 # Observer

-`Observer` is a shared drop in base-class for the cases when you need to implement the observer pattern.
-It is used in many places all over the framework and defines the common interface for the observable units.
+`Observer` is a shared drop-in base class you need to implement the observer pattern.
+It is used in many places all over the framework and defines the common interface for all observable units.

 ## Usage
-Generally `Observer` is a usual class.
+Generally, `Observer` is a normal class.
 You can use it by itself or as an ancestor for your own classes.

     var observer = new Observer();